hh-ex/kata-list-ops/README.md

 ## Description:

 This time we are going to go write some functional programming basics ourself.
+We are going to implement List operations like `count`, and `reverse`.

 We have some tests prepared, you can run them as usual with `mix test`.